zachsnow/slinger/README.md

     $.getScript('http://localhost/src/slinger.js');

 Oh no, it doesn't work!
-Because the web application is loaded over `https`, you need the `WebView` refuses to load an insecure resource.
+Because the web application is loaded over `https`, the `WebView` refuses to load an insecure resource.
 We can disable this by modifying the Slack `Info.plist`.
 Add the following: